Gruyères, Switzerland: ultimate travel guide and 10 things to do

 2. Hôtel de Gruyères

-Quads and triples are available as well as doubles, so it’s good for groups and families.
+Quads and triples are available as well as doubles, so I’d recommend this one for groups and families.
 There is an on-site wellness centre and gym, and pleasant outdoor areas for guests to relax in.

 3. Au Soleil De Gruyères Chez Chantal